cgen-dlang/cgen-dlang/index.md

 ![cgen-ui](https://storage.googleapis.com/root-proposal-1246/CGEN/Papers/ACMFAccT2021/ui-proto/cgen-proto-4-purely-components-on.png)

 ### The Beginning
-The team behind the Community Generated Design Language (`cgen-dlang`) has foundations rooted in experiences across information theory, mathematical linguistics, neurobiology, deep reinforcement learning, and cultural evolution/cognitive science.
+The team behind the Community Generated Design Language (`cgen-dlang`/`cgen`) has foundations rooted in experiences across information theory, mathematical linguistics, neurobiology, deep reinforcement learning, and cultural evolution/cognitive science.

 ### The Setting
 As students of cognitive science, we view the field of intelligent systems on a continuum: